Norway tightens asylum rules as anti-migrant sentiment strengthens

 Separately, a majority of parliamentarians agreed on a deeper, more long-term reform of Norway's asylum policy that includes fast-track deportation of asylum seekers with a criminal record.

 The number of asylum seekers arriving in Norway remains relatively modest compared with other European countries.
-Neighboring Sweden expects to receive 190,000 asylum applications this year.
+Neighbouring Sweden expects to receive 190,000 asylum applications this year.

 But the numbers are rising rapidly, particularly on Norway's Arctic border with Russia, where more than 4,000 people have entered the country this year, up from just 10 last year.